rikosintie/Discovery/README.md

 ## Purpose

 This project was created to make the discovery process for a network refresh easy, consistent and comprehensive.
-The discovery data can be used to create a change request for the customer and will make troubleshooting any issues after a switch is replaced easier.
+The discovery data can be used to create a change request, and cut over plan for the customer.
+The data is also valuable when troubleshooting any issues after a switch is replaced.

+You are free to customize the [procurve-config-file.txt](https://github.com/rikosintie/Discovery/blob/main/procurve-config-file.txt) file to add or remove show commands as needed for your discovery.

+The script saves the data to various directories for easy access.

 ### Who is this project for